zunderlab/eschr/README.md

 3. Activate the environment by running `conda activate <env_name>`
 4. Once environment is activated, run `conda install pip`
 5. If you do not have Git installed, run `conda install git`
-6. To install ESCHR into your conda environment, run the following line:
+6. To install the most up to date version of ESCHR into your conda environment, run the following line:
    `pip install git+https://github.com/zunderlab/eschr.git`
+   or to install teh latest release, run:
+   `pip install eschr`
-7. Verify that the Conda environment was created successfully by running `conda list` and verifying that expected packages are installed for this environment.
+8. Verify that the Conda environment was created successfully by running `conda list` and verifying that expected packages are installed for this environment.
 Then either close the environment by running `conda deactivate` or proceed to subsequent optional setup and/or running the method within the environment.

-### Most basic example run script:
+## Basic example run script:

 If you want to try ESCHR on your own data, you can start with this basic example script.
 This assumes that you have a preprocessed .csv file with features as columns and cells or other data points as rows.